MorphDiv/TeDDi_sample/Reports/writing_systems/get_writing_systems.md

     library(tidyverse)
     library(knitr)

-Load the R serialized version of the 100LC database.
+Load the R serialized version of the TeDDi database.

     # load('../../Database/test.RData') # for testing
-    load('../../Database/100LC.Rdata') # full database
+    load('../../Database/TeDDi.Rdata') # full database

 Identify which languages have more than one writing system as indicated in their files.